cverluise/patentcity/docs/FR_ANNOTATION_GUIDELINES.md

     Attributes reported but not extracted:

-    - Mandataire: A "Mandataire" is a specilalised entity that files the patents on behalf of their client -the inventor.
+    - Mandataire: A "Mandataire" is a specialised entity that files the patents on behalf of their client -the inventor.
 It appears in format 2.
     - Technological class: The international technology class is reported